weien0905/random-weather/README.md

 - ESP-01S VCC to 3.3V
 - ESP-01S GND to GND

 I2C protocol is used for communication.
-Refer to [here](#hardware) for hardware details.
+Refer to [here](#components) for components details.

+### 5. Connect "RandomWeatherESP8266" in WiFi network by using your mobile or desktop device.
+Click "Configure WiFi" in the browser and enter your WiFi SSID and password.

 ## APIs